Managing Multiples (Twins, Triplets and More)

 Here are your most asked questions about managing multiples.

-Although naturally occurring twins or multiples occur in pregnancies, some other factors that increase the risk of multiple pregnancies include assisted fertility treatments and advancing age in mothers.
+Although twins can be conceived naturally, some other factors that increase the risk of multiple pregnancies include assisted fertility treatments, IVF and advancing age in mothers.

-Having twins in family, having any pregnancy before are some other risk factors that increase the chance of twins or multiple births.
+Having twins in the family, or having multiple pregnancies before are some other risk factors that increase the chance of twins or multiple births.

 Each twin or triplet has their own amniotic sac and placenta.
 They may comprise a girl and a boy or be two girls or two boys.